Virginia Hall: Early life

+Virginia Hall was born in Baltimore, Maryland, on April 6, 1906, to Edwin "Ned" Lee Hall and his wife (also his secretary), Barbara Virginia Hammel.
+Ned Hall's father, John W. Hall, had stowed away on his father's clipper ship at the age of nine, and later became a wealthy businessman.
+She had a brother, John, four years her senior.
+Virginia was close to her family members, who affectionately nicknamed her "Dindy".

-Virginia Hall was born in Baltimore, Maryland on April 6, 1906, to Barbara Virginia Hammel and Edwin Lee Hall.
-She attended Roland Park Country School and then Radcliffe College of Harvard University and Barnard College of Columbia University, where she studied French, Italian, and German.
+In 1912, Hall began attending Roland Park Country School, where during her high school years, she became editor-in-chief of her school's yearbook, Quid Nunc; and became class president in her senior year.
+After graduating, she attended Radcliffe College of Harvard University and Barnard College of Columbia University, where she studied French, Italian, and German.
 She also attended George Washington University, where she studied French and Economics.
-She wanted to finish her studies in Europe, so she traveled the Continent and studied in France, Germany, and Austria, finally landing an appointment as a Consular Service clerk at the American Embassy in Warsaw, Poland in 1931.
+She wanted to finish her studies in Europe, so she traveled the continent and studied in France, Germany, and Austria.
+In 1931, she landed an appointment as a Consular Service clerk at the Embassy of the United States, Warsaw, Poland.

-A few months later she transferred to Smyrna, known later as Izmir, Turkey.
-In 1933, she tripped on a fence and accidentally shot herself in the left foot while hunting birds.
-After being diagnosed with gangrene, on the brink of death, as a last ditch attempt her leg was amputated below the knee and replaced with a wooden appendage which she named "Cuthbert".
-After losing part of her left leg, she worked again as a consular clerk in Venice and in Tallinn, Estonia.
+A few months later she transferred to Smyrna (İzmir), Turkey.
+In 1933, she tripped on a fence while hunting birds and accidentally shot herself in the left foot.
+After the wound turned gangrenous, her leg was amputated below the knee and replaced with a wooden appendage that she named "Cuthbert".
+She continued her work with the State Department as a consular clerk in Venice and in Tallinn, Estonia.

 Hall made several attempts to become a diplomat with the United States Foreign Service, but women were rarely hired.
-In 1937, she was turned down by the Department of State because of an obscure rule against hiring people with disabilities as diplomats.
-Even an appeal for her to be hired to President Franklin D. Roosevelt was unheeded.
+In 1937, she was turned down because of an obscure State Department rule against hiring people with disabilities as diplomats.
+An appeal to President Franklin D. Roosevelt was unheeded.
 She resigned from the Department of State in March 1939, still a consular clerk.

 World War II

-Early in World War II in February 1940, Hall became an ambulance driver for the army of France.
+Early in World War II in February 1940, Hall became an ambulance driver for the French army.
 After the defeat of France in June 1940, she made her way to Spain where, by chance, she met a British intelligence officer named George Bellows.
 Bellows was impressed with her and gave her the telephone number of a "friend" who might be able to help her find employment in England.
-The friend was Nicolas Bodington, who worked for the newly-created Special Operations Executive (SOE).
+That friend was Nicolas Bodington, who worked for the new Special Operations Executive (SOE).